mavryk-network/LIGO/tools/vscode/README.md

 ### Debugger stepping order is weird

-Before being executed, LIGO contracts are converted to Michelson language (which all Tezos smart contracts are eventually written in), and generally some things get reordered to get a more optimal contract.
+Before being executed, LIGO contracts are converted to Michelson language (which all Mavryk smart contracts are eventually written in), and generally some things get reordered to get a more optimal contract.

 For example, when executing binary operations, the right operand is computed first.